Serving Up Hope showcases talented local culinary experts while raising awareness and funds for our local homeless

 This semi-formal event includes complementary wine and beer, a sit-down dinner, silent and live auctions, and the appetizer competition featuring four area chefs.
 Event attendees will select the winner after sampling each contestant’s appetizer.

 General seating tickets are $75 each, with reserved premiere tables of ten for $750.
 To reserve your seat, email Hope Harbor’s Development Coordinator, Karla McGeorge (firstname.lastname@example.org).

 History of Serving Up Hope

-A full shelter with a waiting list was inspiration enough to conceive and plan a fund raiser that would help Hope Harbor move forward with plans and programs that benefit the homeless.
+A full shelter with a waiting list served as inspiration for a fundraiser to help Hope Harbor move forward with plans and programs that benefit the homeless.

-In 2012, Julie Gortemaker, then president of Hope Harbor’s Board of Directors, brought the idea of a cooking competition to the fund raising committee to get their thoughts.
-It didn’t take long for the committee to rally their ideas and put a plan in place.
+In 2012, Julie Gortemaker, then president of Hope Harbor’s Board of Directors, presented the fundraising committee with an idea for a cooking competition.
+It didn’t take long for the committee to rally ideas and put a plan in place.
 In February 2013, it all came together with the inaugural Serving Up Hope: Battle Caramel.

 Designed to be an annual event, the competition pairs local chefs with a staple ingredient to be crafted into a taste bud tickler.
 All the desserts were delectable, but Chef Sharena Anson’s Salted Caramel Dome Cake with a side of Iced Caramel Latte earned her the title, “Queen of Caramel.”
 However, the real winners of this event are those trying to better themselves – people who have fallen on hard times and deserve a second chance.

-The dinner, auction, and dessert competition drew over 300 people the first year and over 400 the second year.
-We hope you’ll join us each year for this friendly competition and delicious event for a good cause!
+The dinner, auction, and dessert competition drew over 300 people in 2013, and more than 400 in 2014.
+We hope you’ll join us for this friendly competition and delicious event that benefits a great cause!